soobinrho/bash-git-pull-in-every-folder/README.md

 and use the codes at `GitPullInEveryFolder`.
 This will `git pull` in every folder.

 How exactly can you do that?
-You can just open your terminal and copy and paste everything on the file `GitPullInEveryFolder`.
+You can just open your terminal and theb copy and paste everything on the file `GitPullInEveryFolder` into the terminal.

 I, however, personally use it
 as the following: